Average conditioning of underdetermined polynomial systems: Introduction

 \section{Introduction}

+Solving systems of equations is a fundamental problem, which has been deeply studied from different points of view, such as algebraic, geometric and numerical approaches.

+A classic numerical method of solving such systems, is the called Newton’s iteration.
+In this article, we establish the average values of a key quantity influencing the computational performance of Newton's operator in underdetermined scenarios.
+Shub and Smale introduced Newton's operator for underdetermined systems of equations in their work \cite{ShubSmale_IV} (cf Dégot \cite{Degot}).
+The primary objective of their efforts was to develop and analyze effective algorithms for computing approximations to complete intersection algebraic subvarieties of $\C^n$.

-The condition number associated to a computational problem measures the sensitivity of the output of the considered problem, to variations of the input (see Blum et al. \cite{BCSS}, Bürgisser-Cucker \cite{condition}).
-We call the problem ill-posed if its condition number is infinite.
-It was introduced by Turing \cite{turing} and von Neuman-Goldstine \cite{vneuman}, while studying the propagation of errors for linear equation solving and matrix inversion.
+This key quantity is the condition number, which measures the sensitivity of the set of solutions of the considered system, to variations of the equations (see Blum et al. \cite{BCSS}, Bürgisser-Cucker \cite{BurCuck}).

+The condition number was introduced by Turing \cite{Turing} and von Neuman-Goldstine \cite{NeuGold}, while studying the propagation of errors for linear equation solving and matrix inversion.
 Ever since then, condition numbers have played a leading role in the study of both accuracy and complexity of numerical algorithms.

-As pointed out by Demmel \cite{demmel}, computing the condition number of any numerical problem is a time-consuming task that suffers from intrinsic stability problems.
+As pointed out by Demmel \cite{Demmel}, computing the condition number of any numerical problem is a time-consuming task that suffers from intrinsic stability problems.
 For this reason, understanding the behavior of the condition number in such a way that we can rely on probabilistic arguments is a useful strategy.

-In this paper we compute the exact value of the moments of the normalized condition number for random underdetermined polynomial systems.

 In order to be more precise in our statement we need to introduce some preliminary notations.